-Pilot shared bike, ebike, and escooter programs
+Develop pilot bike, ebike and escooter sharing programs

-Develop pilot bike, ebike and escooter sharing programs by 2025.
-Expand programs by 2030 based on lessons learned.
-Explore regulations to promote the safe and responsible operation of ebikes and escooters including issuing permits to private companies and designating dedicated parking spaces at key locations.
+by 2025.
+Expand programs by 2030 based on lessons

+learned.
+Explore regulations to promote the safe and

+responsible operation of ebikes and escooters including

+Pilot shared bike, ebike, and escooter programs, and partner with adjacent cities to improve first/last mile options issuing permits to private companies and designating dedicated parking spaces at key locations.
+Partner with adjacent cities to enable first/last mile travel shuttles to train stations/commuter hubs, including regional networks of ebike, scooter, shuttle, and TNC routes.

-STRATEGY 1 Reduce Single-Occupancy Vehicle Travel
+DRAFT ATTACHMENT A STRATEGY 1 Reduce City-Wide Vehicle Miles Traveled by 25% by 2035

-GOAL 1.2 REDUCE COMMUTE VMT 3.6% BY PROMOTING SMART GROWTH STRATEGIES
+GOAL 1.2 PROMOTE SMART GROWTH STRATEGIES